 Viola Coe also founded several hospitals that were dedicated to the care of women and girls.
 She helped many women and “working girls” that were recuperating from ill-health but could not afford the stay in a hospital or receive proper care at home by operating boarding house for them.

-Signing Oregon Suffrage Proclaimation <Click To Enlarge>
+Signing Oregon Suffrage Proclamation <Click To Enlarge>

 According to her obituary in the Oregon Journal, she devoted her time to the “church, club and philanthropic work.”
 She also spent her retirement caring for wildlife and directed her energy to conservation and the safety of birds.
 She founded a garden sanctuary for birds in Portland Heights.